 Native American tribal judiciaries are also among available judicial externship opportunities.

-Current placement opportunities are posted on the OU Law student intranet Externship Forum.
+Current placement opportunities are posted on the OU Law Externship Canvas Page.
 Externs may also locate their own placement or work with the Director of Externships to find a placement.
 Applicants should verify that a current resume and writing sample are uploaded on Symplicity.
 Externships should finalized at least two weeks prior to the start of the semester.

 Selected students have the opportunity to work in a judge’s chambers, gaining experience in legal research and writing.
 Placement is based on academic records, writing samples, faculty references, and personal interviews.

 Accepted students are paired with governmental agencies or non-profit organizations to allow them to learn about representation of clients, the demands of practice, and ethical obligations.